ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 The Ethereum community has been taking a "rollup-centric" approach to its growth, which places layer 2 rollups as the primary means to safely support more users.

-Rollup networks handle the _processing_ (or "execution") of transactions separate from Mainnet, and then publish a cryptographic proof of the results back to Mainnet for record keeping.
+Rollup networks handle the _processing_ (or "execution") of transactions separate from Mainnet, and then publish a cryptographic proof and/or compressed transaction data of the results back to Mainnet for record keeping.
 Storing these proofs carries an expense (in the form of [gas](/glossary/#gas)), which prior to Proto-Danksharding had to be stored permanently by all network node operators, making it an expensive task.

-The introduction of Proto-Danksharding in the Dencun upgrade adds cheaper data storage for these proofs by only requiring node operators to store this data for about 18 days, after which is can safely be removed to prevent expansion of hardware requirements.
+The introduction of Proto-Danksharding in the Dencun upgrade adds cheaper data storage for these proofs by only requiring node operators to store this data for about 18 days, after which data can be safely removed to prevent expansion of hardware requirements.
+Because rollups typically have a withdrawal period of 7 days, their security model is unchanged as long as blobs are available on L1 for this duration.
+The 18 day pruning window provides a significant buffer to this period.

 [More on scaling Ethereum](/roadmap/scaling/)